WU-YU-TONG/Themis/README.md

 The results demonstrate that Themis is capable of preventing Textual Inversion from cooperating with sensitive words meanwhile guaranteeing its pristine utility. \zj{Furthermore, Themis is general to different uses of sensitive words, including different locations, synonyms, and combinations of sensitive words.} It can also resist different types of potential and adaptive attacks.
 Ablation studies are also conducted to verify our design.
 Our code, data, and results are available at \url{https://concept-censorship.github.io}.

 ## Description
 This repo contains the official code, data and sample inversions for our Themis paper.
+The code is partially based on the code of the textual inversion paper in the repo https://github.com/rinongal/textual_inversion.

 ## Setup